-If you believe the amount of the benefit you receive from the Plan is incorrect, you should notify the Plan Administrator in writing.
+If you believe the amount of the benefit you receive from the Plan is incorrect, you should notify the Plan Administrator in writing as described in the How to File a Claim chapter.

 If the Plan Administrator determines that you or your Spouse was not paid your full benefits required under the Plan, the Plan will pay the unpaid benefits.